microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalAppRoleAssignedTo.md

 Assign an app role for a resource service principal, to a user, group, or client service principal.
 App roles that are assigned to service principals are also known as application permissions.
 Application permissions can be granted directly with app role assignments, or through a consent experience.
-To grant an app role assignment, you need three identifiers: This API is available in the following national cloud deployments.
+To grant an app role assignment, you need three identifiers: This API is supported in the following national cloud deployments.

 ## SYNTAX